Incubate-or-Intubate/realtime-datawarehousing/README.md

             PARTITION BY o.order_key
         EMIT CHANGES;
     ```
-    > **Note:** *You need a stream here so you can hydrate your data warehouse continuously.
+    > **Note:** *A stream is required to hydrate the data warehouse.

 You should now have a working Ksql topology.
-Select **Flow** in the Ksql dashboard to view it.
+In the Ksql dashboard, you can select the `Flow` tab to review it.

 ***

 ### Data Warehouse Connectors

-With the data now being captured from the two source databases and transformed in real-time, you're ready to sink the data to your data warehouse with another connector.
-Expand the section below corresponding to the data warehousing technology of your choice, and follow the directions to set it up.
+If everything is working as expected, you're ready to sink data to your warehouse.
+Expand the section below that corresponds to your chosen site and follow the directions.

 > **Note:** *If you skipped over the prerequisites, you'll need to address those to be able to do this part of the lab.*